Josephine Kermode: Ellan Vannin and Manx Melodies

 An' navar let him in again, that tejus Traa-dy-Liooar.

 Later life

 It was in 1922, the year in which Manx Melodies was published, that Cushag moved with her brother to Douglas, the island's capital, when P.M.C. was appointed the first Curator of the newly formed Manx Museum.
 They first lived at Clifton House on Finch Road and then 6 Primrose Avenue.
 She remained in Douglas for the next ten years, until her brothers’ sudden death in 1932.
 Now aged 80, Cushag moved to live with her sister, Cherill, in Bournemouth where she died five years later on 15 February 1937.
-She is buried in Maughold Parish Churchyard, Isle of Man.
+She is buried in Wimborne Road Cemetery, Bournemouth.
+A memorial stone also stands at Maughold Parish Churchyard, Isle of Man which was erected in 1944.